 After my Masters in Music was complete, I was faced with the problem of finding a job.
 It was then that I remembered how fulfilling some of my volunteering in elementary schools had been.
 After a couple years at Arizona State University (Sun Devils!), I received a second Master's in Elementary Education.

 So that's my life in four paragraphs.
-I currently live in Knoxville, Tennessee with my wife and child, both of whom I am severely to excessively fond.
+I currently live in Knoxville, Tennessee with my wife and three children, of whom I am severely to excessively fond.
 I am also a Christian, of the "Faith alone" in "Christ alone" by "Grace alone" persuasion.